guilindner/VortexFitting/docs/methodology.rst

 .. _boxnorm2:
 .. figure:: _images/PIVbox12normalized.png
+   :alt: normalized PIV field with boxsize = 12 - Swirling strength detection
    :align: center

-   Swirling strength detection with bigger box search
+   Swirling strength detection with bigger box search (*boxsize* = 12)

 One interesting fact about the swirling strength (as well the other methods) is that the local maximum values does not always match the center of the vortex.
 We